SydVästlänken

 SydVästlänken (South–West Link) is a project for reinforcement of power grids in Southern Sweden and Oslo area in Norway.
-The project to be implemented by Swedish and Norwegian national grids operators Svenska kraftnät and Statnett.
+The project is to be implemented by Swedish and Norwegian national grids operators Svenska kraftnät and Statnett.

 Aim

-The southern part of the Nordic power grid between Sweden and Norway is relatively vulnerable for disruptions and quite often there are bottlenecks for power transmission.
+The southern part of the Nordic power grid between Sweden and Norway is relatively vulnerable to disruptions and quite often there are bottlenecks for power transmission.
 While in dry periods and low consumption periods problems are related to the West coast in Sweden, in periods with high hydroproduction and peak consumption problems are mainly related to the grid in Oslo area in Norway (the so-called Hasle-trappen).